kehoffman3/astrodust/README.md

 ## Installation

-Astrodust can be installed from PyP via pip:
+Astrodust can be installed from PyPI via pip:

 `pip install astrodust`